seanballais/mlfq-sim/README.md

 #### Installing the packages
-**WARNING: At this point, you must have activated the virtual environment you have created with `virtualenv`.
-If you don't, you will be installing packages globally, which is [not good](https://realpython.com/python-virtual-environments-a-primer/#why-the-need-for-virtual-environments).**
+**WARNING: If you didn't install and use `virtualenv`, you will be installing packages globally, which is [not good](https://realpython.com/python-virtual-environments-a-primer/#why-the-need-for-virtual-environments), and may lead to library versioning issues with other Python applications and packages.**

 The repo contains a `requirements.txt` file.
 This contains a listing of all the packages the project needs.
 Make sure those packages are installed so that we will be able to run our project.
 We will use `pip` to install the packages.